CSV _ XLSX File as Channel

 Note: Ensure the delimiter and quote character match the requirements of the external system receiving the file.

-Mapping templates control which order data from your system is exported to the CSV/XLSX file.
+Mapping templates control which order data from your system is exported and how it appears in the output file.

 Mapping Options